Lesson 4 of 757% Complete

 Real Leverage vs. Available Leverage

-Available Leverage: What broker offers (100:1, 500:1)
+Available Leverage: What the broker offers (e.g., 100:1, 500:1)

-Real Leverage: What you ACTUALLY use
+Real Leverage: What you actually use

 Formula: